Frisbee Disc Golf Tournaments

-Disc golf tournaments are one of the most intriguing parts of the game.
-They provide Frisbee golfers of all skill levels to have motivation to constantly tweak and improve their game.
-Disc golf tournaments offer different divisions and restrictions to ensure that everyone who plays frisbee golf has an opportunity to have a good time.
+Frisbee Disc Golf tournament is the most fascinating part of the game.
+The tournament provides players of all skill levels to have motivation to constantly tweak and boost their game.
+It offers different divisions and constraints to make sure that everyone who plays Frisbee gets an opportunity to have a wonderful time.

-The Professional Disc Golf Association (PDGA) is the governing body of professional disc golf and tournaments.
-They set the rules and regulations required for competitors as well as tournament directors.
-Professional disc golf has a rating system (similar to a handicap system) where players all over the world can track their progress and compare how well they do against one another.
+The Professional Disc Golf Association is the governing body of expert disc golf and tournaments.
+They set the rules and regulations needed for participants along with tournament directors.

-National Tour events are the most prestigious disc golf tournaments in professional disc golf.
-These events are generally run by independent tournament directors, but supported and regulated by the PDGA.
-NT events are only for professional players, but they often have “A-Tier” side events at the same venue or general location that NT event is played at.
-Some of the largest disc golf events such as the Glass Blown Open have nearly 1200 competitors!
+It is one of the most prestigious disc golf tournaments in professional disc golf.
+It is usually organized by independent tournament directors, but supported and regulated by the PDGA.
+National Tours are only meant for professional players.
+However, they have A-Tier side events at the same venue or general location that National Tour event is played at.

-An A-Tier is a large major tournament that typically has both professional and amateur fields.
-A-Tier tournaments must include at least three rounds and take place over the course of several days.
-The PDGA requires that A-Tier events provide sufficient payout to professional players as well as merchandise for amateurs.
-Only disc golfers who are members of the PDGA are allowed to play in A-Tier events.
+It is one of the major tournaments that typically have both professional and amateur fields.
+The tournaments in A-Tier must include at least three rounds and it takes several days to finish the tournament.
+The PDGA needs that A-Tier events provide adequate payout to expert players as well as merchandise for amateurs.
+Only players who are members of the PDGA are permitted to play in A-Tier tournament.

-A B-Tier is a larger PDGA sanctioned event that doesn’t have quite as many payment requirements as does an A-Tier.
-B-Tier events can be just 2 rounds that can both be on the same day.
-Players who are not members of the PDGA are allowed to play in a B-Tier event as long as they pay a $10 non member fee.
+A B-Tier is an enormous PDGA sanctioned event.
+It requires the participant adhere to PDGA rules.
+However, it can be just two rounds and both can be played on the same day.
+Player who are not the members of the PDGA are allowed to play in a B-Tier event but they have to pay a $10 non-member fee.

-A PDGA C-Tier is the smallest type of PDGA sanctioned event.
-These events still require that participants adhere to PDGA rules, but can be as short as just one round.
-Touring professionals generally do not play in C-Tier events, but the Open division is very likely to have the best local players attend.
+It is a smallest kind of PDGA authorized event.
+Still it needs participants adhere to PDGA rules.
+This tournament can be as short as just one round.
+Touring experts usually do not play in C-Tier events.
+However, the open division is expected to have the best local players attend.